tyson-hu/Food-Scanner-App/docs/api/README.md

 5. **Track data sources** for debugging
 6. **Validate GID format** before processing

-This documentation provides everything needed to understand and work with the Food Scanner API integration system.
+This documentation provides everything needed to understand and work with the Calry API integration system.